flipperdevices/flipperzero-firmware/flipblinky/README.md

 <img src="./gallery/buttons.png" width="200px">

 Press the leftmost button to decrease the delay between frames.
 Press the adjacent button to increase the delay between frames.
-The speed in milliseconds is displayed in the bottom right corner when you press a button.

 Press the rightmost button to change the animation.
 Press the adjacent button to decrease the animation id.
 Press both buttons to run the off animation.
-The animation id is displayed in the bottom right corner when you press a button.

 ## Configuration